Trinity College Dublin, the University of Dublin

 - Trinity’s Global Room is a space where students can celebrate cultural diversity within the University

-- Dual BA students are guaranteed access to housing throughout their time at Trinity
+- Dual BA students are prioritized for access to housing throughout their time at Trinity

 - Three Faculties: Arts, Humanities, and Social Sciences; Science, Technology, Engineering and Mathematics; and Health Sciences